 Underutilized site that contains a church, church parking lot and vacant lot.
 This site consists of two parcels under common ownership.
 The 5.68-acre parcel is occupied by a church and associated buildings.
 Approximately 2.3 contiguous acres located behind and adjacent to the main church building are developed with parking and landscaping.
 The smaller 0.61-acre vacant parcel fronts Danville Boulevard.
 To the north of this site along Danville Boulevard are existing multifamily developments proposed for redesignation to Residential Medium-High Density (17-30 units per net acre) in the updated County General Plan.
 Immediately south is a collection of underutilized parcels proposed for redesignation to Residential Medium Density (7-17 units per net acre) that acts as a transition to single-family residences further south.
 The proposed density for this site is consistent with the anticipated future development pattern.
-AB 1851 and AB 2244 have relaxed parking requirements for religious institutions for the purpose of facilitating affordable residential development.
+AB 1851, and AB 2244 and SB 4 have relaxed parking requirements and increased streamlining opportunities for religious institutions for the purpose of facilitating affordable residential development.
 The units assumed for this site would not require full redevelopment of the site.
 There are no existing leases or contracts in place for this site that would perpetuate the existing use or prevent additional residential development.
+Action HE-A5.1 calls for the County to track progress towards development on this site and adjust its approach to meeting the RHNA if needed.

-SITE 81: ORBISONIA HEIGHTS
+SITE 7881: ORBISONIA HEIGHTSVILLAGE